OSGeo/OSGeoLive-doc/en/quickstart/worldwindjava_quickstart.rst

 | **2.
 Add WorldWind Libraries to Your Application JNLP.**
-| Insert the following XML extension elements in the resources block of your app’s JNLP file, depending on your app’s needs:
+| Insert the following XML extension elements in the resources block of your app's JNLP file, depending on your app's needs:

 WorldWind Core Library (required)::